benafa/family-history/docs/trees.md

 	- **Expand/Collapse All**: button will allow you to view all descendents.
 Clicking it again will hide all descendents

 <h2> Guide: Search all people </h2>
-You can search a person's name here which will show some bio information along with trees they are included in.
+You can <a href="{{ site.baseurl }}/people" class="link"> search a person's name here </a>
+  which will show some bio information along with trees they are included in.
 If you would like to add stories or photos for individuals, please contact <a href = "mailto: ben@colombochetty.com"  class="link">ben@colombochetty.com</a>.

 <h2> Adaman Families </h2>
 <ul>